 The yield from the experimental period and the model yield indicate some significant variation for both deficit irrigated treatments T_2 and T_3 .
 The yield obtained were 3.80 and 3.20 t/ha for the experimental treatments and 2.98 and 2.13 t/ha for the simulated, suggesting that the model underestimated the yield by 21.57 % and 33.43 %.
 Given the fact that the grain yields are derived directly as a factor from the total biomass yields, there is likely to be a compromise between over prediction or under-prediction of either grain yields or total ETc depending on the objective of simulation exercise.
-In this study, the focus was more on yields and seasonal ETc given its importance especially as a food and cash crop in the region.
-As observed by Todorovic, Albrizio and Zivotic (2009), careful parameterization of crop growth parameters during the season might be particularly important in different agro climatic scenarios of varying water stress conditions that should be examined for their peculiarity not only through a simple stress response function, based on the fractional soil water depletion, but also through the plant physiological responses that may vary during the crop development and growth.
+In this study, the focus was more on yields and seasonal ETc given

+Todorovic, Albrizio and Zivotic (2009), careful parameterization of crop growth parameters during the season might be particularly important in different agro climatic scenarios of varying water stress conditions that should be examined for their peculiarity not only through a simple stress response function, based on the fractional soil water depletion, but also through the plant physiological responses that may vary during the crop development and growth.
 In turn, the intensity and duration of water stress could have different impacts on growth and its partitioning into yield during each phase of the growing season (Todorovic et al., 2009).
-The fact that the yield of the model was similar to that of the validated experiment for both full irrigation and deficit irrigated treatment T_4 , suggests that AquaCrop model can be used by water officers for water allocation purposes in which the research practices must be implemented.
+The fact that the yield of the model was similar to that of the validated experiment for both full irrigation and deficit irrigated treatment T4, suggests that AquaCrop model can be used by water officers for water allocation purposes in which the research practices must be implemented.